Sara Northrup Hollister: Relationship with L. Ron Hubbard

 In August 1945, Northrup met L. Ron Hubbard for the first time.
 He had visited 1003 South Orange Grove Avenue at the behest of Lou Goldstone, a well-known science fiction illustrator, while on leave from his service in the US Navy.
 Parsons took an immediate liking to Hubbard and invited him to stay in the house for the duration of his leave.
 Hubbard soon began an affair with Northrup after beginning "affairs with one girl after another in the house."
 He was a striking figure who habitually wore dark glasses and carried a cane with a silver handle, the need for which he attributed to his wartime service: as Northrup later put it, "He was not only a writer but he was the captain of a ship that had been downed in the Pacific and he was weeks on a raft and had been blinded by the sun and his back had been broken."
-She believed all of it, though none of his claims of wartime action or injuries was true.
+She believed all of it, though none of his claims of wartime action or injuries were true.

 Parsons was deeply dismayed but tried to put a brave face on the situation, informing Aleister Crowley:

 Hubbard became Parsons' "magical partner" for a sex magic ritual that was intended to summon an incarnation of a goddess.
 Although they got on well as fellow occultists, tensions between the two men were apparent in more domestic settings.
 Hubbard and Northrup made no secret of their relationship; another lodger at Parsons' house described how he saw Hubbard "living off Parsons' largesse and making out with his girlfriend right in front of him.
 Sometimes when the two of them were sitting at the table together, the hostility was almost tangible."
 Despite the tensions between them, Hubbard, Northrup and Parsons agreed at the start of 1946 that they would go into business together, buying yachts on the East Coast and sailing them to California to sell at a profit.
 They set up a business partnership on January 15, 1946 under the name of "Allied Enterprises", with Parsons putting up $20,000 of capital, Hubbard adding $1,200 and Northrup contributing nothing.
 Hubbard and Northrup left for Florida towards the end of April, Hubbard taking with him $10,000 drawn from the Allied Enterprises account to fund the purchase of the partnership's first yacht.
 Weeks passed without word from Hubbard.
 Louis Culling, another O.T.O. member, wrote to Karl Germer to explain the situation:

 Germer informed Crowley, who wrote back to opine: "It seems to me on the information of our brethren in California that Parsons has got an illumination in which he has lost all his personal independence.
 From our brother's account he has given away both his girl and his money.
 Apparently it is the ordinary confidence trick."